rabbitmq/rabbitmq-website/site/mqtt.md

  * DETS-based (on disk), implemented in the <code>rabbit_mqtt_retained_msg_store_dets</code>

 Both implementations have limitations and trade-offs.
-With the first one, maximum number of messages that can be retained is is limited by RAM.
+With the first one, maximum number of messages that can be retained is limited by RAM.
 With the second one, there is a limit of 2 GB per vhost.
 Both are node-local (messages retained on one broker node are not replicated to other nodes in the cluster).